yupadhyay23/2026_Practice_Frameworks/README.md

 ### - Copy the example file:
   cp .env.example .env
   (On Windows, manually duplicate the file instead)
-### - Open the newly created .env file and add your API keys or any required environment variables.
+### - Open the newly created .env file and add your API key for gpt-4o
 ### ⚠️ Do not commit your .env file to GitHub.

 ## 6. Run the project: